 - The PCP office refers the patient to a specialist office (ophthalmologist).
 They typically do so by handing the patient a note or a referral pad referral.

 - The patient leaves the office – there’s no further follow up.

-- A minority of those patients call the ophthalmologist offices (specialty – hence, they are already backed up)
+- A minority of those patients call the ophthalmologist offices.
+Since they are a high demand specialty – usually, they are already backed up.

 - The patient faces barriers in setting up an appointment with the specialist office

 - Finally, and when the patient does get an appointment with the specialist office, they may or may not show up.